feast-dev/feast/sdk/python/feast/templates/local/README.md

 uses this repo.
 A quick view of what's in this repository's `feature_repo/` directory:

 * `data/` contains raw demo parquet data
-* `example_repo.py` contains demo feature definitions
+* `feature_repo/example_repo.py` contains demo feature definitions
-* `feature_store.yaml` contains a demo setup configuring where data sources are
+* `feature_repo/feature_store.yaml` contains a demo setup configuring where data sources are
-* `test_workflow.py` showcases how to run all key Feast commands, including defining, retrieving, and pushing features.
+* `feature_repo/test_workflow.py` showcases how to run all key Feast commands, including defining, retrieving, and pushing features.

 You can run the overall workflow with `python test_workflow.py`.

 ## To move from this into a more production ready workflow:
+> See more details in [Running Feast in production](https://docs.feast.dev/how-to-guides/running-feast-in-production)

 1. First: you should start with a different Feast template, which delegates to a more scalable offline store.
    - For example, running `feast init -t gcp` or `feast init -t aws` or `feast init -t snowflake`.